There are many difficulties that come with parenting young children. There’s lots of joy as well, but that doesn’t mean it’s always smooth sailing.

 And while lots of parents take their children with them everywhere (and my hat’s off to them), I wasn’t that mom.
 I didn’t need alone time every day, but having some time I could count as my own was important to me.

 The biggest problem?
 We didn’t have the money to pay a babysitter on a regular basis.
 I was a stay-at-home mom with a very part-time business, only working a few hours a week.
 We chose to forego a second income while the kids were really small, which meant that I chose to be with my children all the time.
 But apparently there was a limit to my magnanimity, even with my own kids.
+So how could I find a babysitter when I was working on a budget?

 Finding a Babysitter for Free